by-jp/www.byjp.me/content/notes/twitter/6867466505/index.md

 - imported
 - from-twitter
 ---
-And the No. 1 position in the chart is… Sony BMG\!
-Merry Christmas\!
+And the No. 1 position in the chart is… Sony BMG!
+Merry Christmas!